VonHeikemen/tinytina-js/README.md

 #### `tinytina [OPTIONS] convert-to command-name [<collection-id>:<request-id> ...]`
 It transforms a request query or a list of queries into a shell commands and prints it to the screen.
 Currently supports "curl", "httpie" and "wget" commands.

+#### `tinytina [OPTIONS] markdown`
+Shows the json schema as a markdown document.
+Use the option '--example-syntax' to choose the commands shown as examples and '--arg-separator' to choose the arguments delimeter.

 ### Command Line Options
 - `-h`, `--help`<br/>
   Shows usage information.